blindpentester/the-essentials/README.md

 ## Things to fix
         Would like to eventually have a menu option to go through and skip anything that the users would want to go past.
-        Going to correct the auto installation/trying to setup tomnomnom items.
-Will break those out into their own functions.
         I am sure more things will arrise.